tcosmo/timeular-discord-integration/README.md

 # timeular-discord-integration

-This is a minimalist timeular discord integration that will change the satus of a bot according to which activity is currently tracked by timeular.
+This is a minimalistic timeular discord integration that will change the satus of a bot according to which activity is currently tracked by timeular.
 It is implemented using FastAPI.

 ## Getting started